A Tutorial on Extremely Large-Scale MIMO for 6G: Fundamentals, Signal Processing, and Applications: Signal Processing

 Channel estimation schemes for XL-MIMO suffer from high computational complexity due to the sharp increase in the number of antennas.
 Therefore, the trade-off between performance and complexity is an important challenge.
 The conventional minimum mean-squared error (MMSE) channel estimation is rarely adopted in XL-MIMO due to its high complexity.
 Then, the conventional least-squares (LS) scheme, which requires no prior statistical information, was used to estimate the channel of XL-MIMO with low computational complexity in \cite{[81]}, \cite{[80]}.
 However, the LS estimation scheme achieved a poor performance at the low signal-to-noise-ratio (SNR) scenarios.
 Thus, it is necessary to investigate low-complexity channel estimation schemes with high accuracy and acceptable complexity.
 Next, we introduce two low-complexity schemes in detail.

-The authors in \cite{[50]} modeled the channel by providing an exact integral expression for the spatial correlation matrix with non-isotropic scattering and directive antennas where the BS was equipped with the UPA-based XL-MIMO.
+The authors in \cite{[50]} modeled the channel by providing an exact integral expression for the spatial correlation matrix with non-isotropic scattering and directive antennas where the BS was equipped with UPA-based XL-MIMO.
 A novel and low-complexity channel estimation scheme, called reduced-subspace LS (RS-LS), was proposed based on the MMSE and the LS estimation schemes.
 The proposed RS-LS scheme utilized the compact eigenvalue decomposition of the spatial correlation matrix and exploited the array geometry.
-It was shown that the RS-LS scheme outperformed the conventional statistics-unaware LS scheme and yielded similar performance to the MMSE estimation scheme with much lower complexity.
+To circumvent the knowledge of the correlation matrix of a particular UE, the authors utilized the compact eigenvalue decomposition of the correlation matrix in an isotropic scattering environment to construct the conservative RS-LS estimator.
+It was shown that the RS-LS scheme outperformed the conventional statistics-unaware LS scheme and yielded similar NMSE performance as the MMSE estimation scheme with increasing SNR at a much lower complexity.
+Moreover, the conservative RS-LS estimator achieved a $6\ \mathrm{dB}$ NMSE gain lower than LS but still had about $5\ \mathrm{dB}$ NMSE performance gap higher than RS-LS due to the higher rank of its applied isotropic correlation matrix than the actual correlation matrix.

-The uplink channel of a BS using the ULA-based XL-MIMO was modeled as a Bayesian network based on the generalized gain in XL-MIMO systems in \cite{9547795}.
+The uplink channel of a BS using ULA-based XL-MIMO was modeled as a Bayesian network based on the generalized gain in XL-MIMO systems in \cite{9547795}.
 The proposed model captured the structured sparsity in the antenna-delay domain with the non-stationary property.
 Then, a low-complexity channel estimation scheme called the turbo orthogonal approximate message passing (turbo-OAMP) algorithm was proposed to efficiently perform the Bayesian inference.
 The turbo-OAMP consisted of a linear minimum-mean-square-error (LMMSE) estimator and a non-linear MMSE estimator designed based on the loopy belief propagation (LBP) and OAMP.
+Note that the turbo-OAMP employed the LBP to achieve the approximate Bayesian inference instead of the MMSE module in conventional OAMP.
 In contrast to the existing state-of-the-art baselines, such as the turbo-OAMP with i.i.d.
 Bernoulli Gaussian prior \cite{7817805}, sub-array OMP \cite{[21]} and variational Bayesian inference (VBI) with the Dirichlet process \cite{8742766}, the proposed turbo-OAMP algorithm achieved better NMSE performance with substantially reduced pilot overheads, especially in low SNR scenarios.